 GOAL 1: MINIMIZE THE LOSS OF LIFE AND PROPERTY FROM LANDSLIDE, Earthquake, VOLCANIC, OR OTHER geological EVENTS, AND MINIMIZE OR ELIMINATE LAND USE IMPACTS ON GEOLOGICALLY HAZARDOUS AREAS.

-OBJECTIVE: To designate and manage geologic hazard areas to avoid loss of life and damage to structures by guiding development away from geologic hazard areas and by regulating uses and activities that occur within or near such areas in a manner that minimizes the potential for damage or loss of life.
+OBJECTIVE A: To designate and manage geologic hazard areas to avoid loss of life and damage to structures by guiding development away from geologic hazard areas and by regulating uses and activities that occur within or near such areas in a manner that minimizes the potential for damage or loss of life.
+The County will continue to update its assessments of geologic threats using the latest technologies and science to minimize citizens’ exposure to geologic risks.

 POLICIES: